pnnl/ExaGO/docs/web/README.ci_clusters.md

 ## Modules

-Currently tested (and recommended) tool chain for building ExaGO consists of GCC 7.4 and OpenMPI 3.1.5.
-You will also need recent version of CMake.
+The currently tested (and recommended) tool chain for building ExaGO consists of GCC 7.4 and OpenMPI 3.1.5.
+You will also need a recent version of CMake.
 ExaGO depends on PETSc >= 3.13, and optionally on Ipopt and HiOp optimization libraries.
 To get needed modules, refer to the CI scripts under `buildsystem/gcc-cuda/`.